BranislavModriansky/peregrin/README.md

 > [!IMPORTANT]
 >
 > This project is currently under active development.
-More features are going to be adde.
+More features are going to be added.
 Available features may be incomplete or unstable.
 >
 >The goal of this project is to create a sophisticated, open source and open access tool (web app + python library of the source code) with a wide range of functionalities like data computations, filtering (1D and 2D) or highest quality data visualizations.
 >